cs1730/csx730-more-paging/README.md

       If the number of bits reserved for each table is equal, then how big would `table0` need to be, in the following
       units: B and KB?
 Show your work.
-You may express the solution in pseudo-C code.
+Please provide the exact integer values.

 **CHECKPOINT**